Get Your API Keys

 No Tracking No analytics, no telemetry, no cookies, no accounts.
 Nothing is tracked.

 Your API keys go directly from your browser to each AI provider, with one exception: Claude traffic routes through a small Cloudflare Worker (no CORS support from Anthropic) that does not log keys or prompts.
 See the API Setup page for the full disclosure.
-Read the source on GitHub →
+Read our Privacy Policy and Terms of Use, or read the source on GitHub(opens in a new tab)

 WaxFrame